udacity/android-kotlin-notifications/README.md

 Getting Started
 ---------------

-1. JDK 21 needs to be set and JAVA_HOME configured correctly.
-Use [SDKMAN](https://sdkman.io/usage) to set this up if needed.
-2. Download
+1. Download
-3. Swtich to start branch
+2. Swtich to start branch
-4. Run the app.
+3. Run the app.